Nolan Traoré

 Nolan Traoré (born 28 May 2006) is a French professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
 He was selected by the Nets with the 19th overall pick in the 2025 NBA draft.

 Early life

 Traoré was born on 28 May 2006 and grew up in the French commune Chennevières-sur-Marne in the southern suburbs of Paris.
 He is the younger brother of basketball player Armel Traoré.
 He began playing basketball at age four with the club COC Chennevières, and played with them from 2010 to 2014.
 He then spent three years with VGA Saint-Maur Omnisports, being a member of the U9, U10, and U11 teams there.

 Traoré joined the club Saint-Charles Charenton in 2017.
 While at Saint-Charles Charenton, he also played for the Pôle Espoirs Île-de-France from 2019 to 2021; he played at the French junior championships in 2020–21 and averaged over 16 points per game.

 Traoré received his baccalauréat in 2023, one year early.

+He's Ivorian descent through his father.